booleanbites/houzi-doc/_docs/tools/21_in_app_purchase.md

       <img src="../../images/license-testing.png" alt="license-testing" title="license-testing" border= "1px solid"/>

 To configure in-app purchases for Android devices on Google Play, follow these steps:

+### Setting Up Your Google Payments Merchant Account

+To enable in-app purchases for your application on the Google Play Store, you'll need to set up a Google Payments merchant account.
+Follow the steps below to get started:

+1. **Access Payments Settings:** In the Play Console, navigate to the "Setup" section and select "Payments profile."

+2. **Create Payments Profile:** Click on the "Create payments profile" option.
+Make sure you have your business information ready as you'll need it to set up your payments profile.

+3. **Provide Business Details:**
+   - **Name and Address:** Enter the legal name of your business exactly as you want it to appear on your payments profile.
+This name will be visible to your customers and on receipts.
+Also, input your legal business address exactly as it appears on official documents.
+Keep in mind that a valid physical address is required, and PO box addresses are not allowed.
+Remember that your bank account needs to be registered in the same country as your payments profile.
+[Learn more](https://support.google.com/payments/merchant/answer/7164584) about bank account requirements.
+   - **Primary Contact:** Enter the name of an authorized representative for your company.
+This person can be contacted by Google if there are questions regarding your payments profile.
+Provide an email address and an optional phone number.

+4. **Public Business Information:**
+   - Enter your business website.
+   - Select the category of products you sell.
+   - Provide a customer support email.
+   - Specify the business or product name that will appear on your customers' credit card statements.
+Ensure it's recognizable and appropriate to minimize chargebacks.

+5. **Submission:** Once you've filled in the required information, click the "Submit" button to finalize your payments profile setup.

 ### Configuring your in-app purchases